A snap General Election is starting in a few days and ending at polling stations on December 12th.

 Liberal Democrat Policies

-- In their 2017 manifesto, the Liberal Democrats planned to raise income tax in every band by one percent, so 21 percent, 41 percent and 46 percent.
+- In their 2019 manifesto, the Liberal Democrats plan to raise income tax in every band by one percent, so 21 percent, 41 percent and 46 percent.

-- A similar policy to income tax for dividend taxes, so raise income tax in every band by one percent, so 8.5% percent, 33.5% percent and 39.1% percent.
+- A similar policy to income tax for dividend taxes likely, so raise income tax in every band by one percent, so 8.5% percent, 33.5% percent and 39.1% percent.

 - Liberal Democrats to aim to equalise the thresholds for income tax and national insurance.
 The primary threshold for NICs and the tax-free allowance for income tax would be at parity, without losing any access to pension or benefits.